-To all Landscapers, Nurseries, Retailers, and Homeowners:
+To Landscapers, Nurseries, Retailers, Homeowners, and Planning Departments:

-This letter is to remind you of the legal requirements associated with transporting plants and plant materials into Imperial County.
-Numerous quarantines are in effect to safeguard the landscape and agricultural industry of Imperial County and the whole of California from exotic and invasive pests and diseases.
-Please see the attached summary of quarantines that most commonly affect Imperial County, their requirements, and associated penalties for failing to comply with them.
+This letter is to remind you of the legal requirements you must follow for transporting plants and plant materials into Imperial County.
+There are numerous quarantines in place to safeguard landscape plants, the agricultural industry of Imperial County, and the whole of California from exotic pests and diseases.
+Please see the attached "Summary of Shipment Requirements and Quarantines," for information on quarantines that most commonly affect Imperial County.

-ALL PLANTS coming into Imperial County ARE REQUIRED BY LAW to be held for inspection by the Agricultural Commissioner prior to being planted or made available for sale.
-This applies to plants brought in by commercial businesses, homeowners, and everyone else.
-It is important to never commingle incoming nursery stock with other plants before being inspected.
+All plants coming into Imperial County are required by law to be held for inspection by the Agricultural Commissioner prior to planting or being made available for sale.
+This applies to plants brought in by any party, including commercial businesses and homeowners.
+It is very important that our office is notified immediately upon arrival of any plant shipment.
+You must not commingle incoming shipments with other plants until after they are inspected and released by our office.

 Call our office as early as possible to schedule an inspection.
 Inspectors are usually available Monday through Friday, 8:00 a.m. to 4:00 p.m.
-If you intend to bring a shipment in on a weekend or County holiday, please call ahead to see if an inspector will be available to perform an inspection.
+If you intend to bring a shipment in on a weekend or County holiday, please call ahead to see if an inspector will be available.